EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 — Building automation engineer

 Need to expose Allen-Bradley PLC data to a BACnet/IP BAS without rewriting the plant controls architecture?
-Chipkin can help with QuickServer mapping, dual-network gatewaying, and PLC-to-BMS commissioning support.
+Chipkin can help with QuickServer mapping, dual-network gatewaying, and protocol conversion for PLC-to-BMS integrations.
 Tell us about your project.